UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 - Dual 10G SFP+ connects directly to your UniFi Pro Max switch uplinks — no transceivers needed if your switch has SFP+ slots

-- NVMe caching accelerates access to frequently used files, with cached reads reaching 700–900 MB/s
+- NVMe caching accelerates access to frequently used files, particularly for repeated and random I/O workloads

 - 1U form factor preserves rack space — pair it with a UDM Pro Max, a Pro Max 24 PoE switch, and a UPS in a compact 12U rack

-- 8 GB RAM handles 10–20 concurrent SMB/NFS connections without issue
+- 8 GB RAM handles moderate concurrent SMB/NFS connections in our tested deployments

-- License-free — no per-seat charges, no subscriptions, no renewal anxiety
+- License-free — no per-seat charges, no subscriptions, no recurring per-user licensing

 - UNAS-to-UNAS replication enables automated backup to a second UNAS at another site